Co-clustering of Spatially Resolved Transcriptomic Data: Discussion

 \section{Discussion}

-The growing demand of appropriate statistical methods to analyze spatial transcriptomic experiments has driven us to introduce \spartaco, a model-based co-clustering tool which groups genes with a similar profile of spatial expression in specific areas of a tissue. \spartaco~brings the concepts of spatial modelling into the co-clustering framework, and thus it can be applied to any dataset with entries in the real domain and whose row or column vectors are multivariate observations recorded at some fixed sites in space.
+The growing demand of appropriate statistical methods to analyze spatial transcriptomic experiments has driven us to develop \spartaco, a model-based co-clustering tool that groups genes with a similar profile of spatial expression in specific areas of a tissue. \spartaco~brings the concepts of spatial modelling into the co-clustering framework, and thus it can be applied to any dataset with entries in the real domain and whose row or column vectors are multivariate observations recorded at some fixed sites in space.
 The inference is carried out via maximization of the classification log-likelihood function.
 To do so, we put together two variants of the EM algorithm, the classification EM and the stochastic EM, forming what we called the classification-stochastic EM.
 We completed our proposal deriving the formulation of the ICL for our model to drive the model selection.

 A series of simulation studies have highlighted that, in the presence of spatial covariance patterns, the major co-clustering models become inadequate to recover the hidden block structure of the data.
-On the contrary, \spartaco~have shown remarkable results in each simulation, managing to distinguish different spatial expression profiles in different areas of the image.
-It further revealed to be robust to the presence of a nuisance component into the data.
-Lastly, we demonstrated how our proposal is capable of answering specific biological research questions using a human brain tissue sample processed with the Visium protocol.
-Our model has identified two clusters of genes with different spatial expression profiles in eight different areas of the tissue.
-A subsequent downstream analysis has allowed us to determine the highly variable genes in each of the eight pinpointed areas.
+On the contrary, \spartaco~has shown remarkable results in each simulation, managing to distinguish different spatial expression profiles in different areas of the image.
+It further revealed to be robust to the presence of a nuisance component into the data. \review{The model selection driven by the ICL revealed to be precise but computationally expensive, due to the large number of times the model must be run.
+On the contrary, other criteria that do not exploit the spatial information of the data are computationally attractive but less accurate.
+We conclude that the two approaches can be used jointly, using the results given by a fast model selection criterion, such as the PCA-k-means method discussed in Section \ref{subsec:simulation1}, to restrict the range of $K$ and $R$ values to be tested with \spartaco's ICL criterion.} Lastly, we demonstrated how our proposal is capable of answering specific biological research questions using a human brain tissue sample processed with the Visium protocol.
+Our model has identified two clusters of genes with different spatial expression profiles in \review{nine} different areas of the tissue.
+A subsequent downstream analysis has allowed us to determine the highly variable genes in each of the nine pinpointed areas. \review{We additionally showed that some of the genes considered as poorly informative by the deviance method of \cite{Townes_etal.2019} are revealed by \spartaco~to be highly variable in specific areas of the tissue sample.}